Westmont station (PATCO)

-Westmont station is an elevated station on the PATCO Speedline in Haddon Township, New Jersey, United States.
+Westmont station is an elevated station on the PATCO Speedline in the Westmont section of Haddon Township, New Jersey, United States.
 The station contains both metered and free parking and racks for up to 32 bicycles.
 Westmont station was built in a manner similar to that of nearby Collingswood station, with a single island platform.
 East of the station, the line descends from an elevated structure to an open cut.
-It is grouped with the Collingswood and Haddonfield Station in pricing from Philadelphia.
+It is grouped with the Collingswood and Haddonfield stations in pricing from Philadelphia.